The Hermitian Distance degree of an Algebraic Variety: The HD discriminant

 The following proposition shed some light on the real locus of the complex evolute of a real algebraic curve defined in the previous subsection.

-\begin{Prop} Let $X=V(f)$ be an algebraic curve with $f\in\R[\bz]$, then the union of the evolute and the outward evolute is the real locus of the complex evolute.
-Moreover, in the real neighborhood of the evolute changes the number of real critical points, while in the real neighborhood of the outward evolute changes the number of non real critical points. \end{Prop} \begin{proof} Let $\bv=\bu$ and write
+\begin{Prop} Let $X=V(f)$ with $f\in\R[\bz]$ be a smooth algebraic curve.
+The union of the evolute and the outward evolute is the real locus of the complex evolute.
+Moreover, for points of the evolute at least two real critical points coincide, while for points of the outward evolute at least two non real critical points coincide. \end{Prop} \begin{proof} Let be $\bv=\bu$ and write